agylia/public-api/README.md

 Create requests typically do not happen in real-time.
 After the request has been validated and accepted the API returns a `202 Accepted`.
 With this in mind you can can specify a callback address, which the service will attempt to call upon completion of the request.

+You can use the `send_welcome` parameter to enable the sending of a welcome email message for new user accounts.
+The default is to suppress the sending of welcome emails.

 If the user exists and the create action is specified then the service will return a `409`.

 ```